hashchange/backbone.declarative.views/README.md

 Backbone.Declarative.Views augments the Backbone.View base type, so its functionality is available in every view throughout your code.

-When loaded as a module (e.g. AMD, Node), Backbone.Declarative.Views does not export a value.
+When loaded as a module (e.g. AMD, Node), Backbone.Declarative.Views does not export a meaningful value.
 It solely lives in the Backbone namespace.

 ### With Marionette